Overview of the RA Position

-The Resident Assistant position requires strong interpersonal skills and the ability to communicate effectively and maturely with others.
-Applicants should be able to demonstrate the ability to work well in groups, as RAs often work closely with their coworkers.
+The Resident Assistant (RA) and Community Assistant (CA) position requires strong interpersonal skills and the ability to communicate effectively and maturely with others.
+Applicants should be able to demonstrate the ability to work well in groups, as RAs/CAs often work closely with their coworkers.
 The ability to complete administrative tasks and to meet deadlines is also important.
 Applicants must be reasonably available to respond to concerns within their community.
-Other desirable skills of RA applicants include dependability, maturity, openness to working with persons from a variety of backgrounds, and flexibility.
-The Resident Assistant position is a full year commitment and candidates that cannot commit to a two semester commitment will not be selected.
+Other desirable skills of RA/CA applicants include dependability, maturity, openness to working with persons from a variety of backgrounds, and flexibility.
+The RA/CA position is a full year commitment and candidates that cannot commit to a two semester commitment will not be selected.